-Petron, and certain of its subsidiaries and its associates and joint venture, as well as SMC and its subsidiaries, purchase products and services from one another in the normal course of business.
+Petron, certain of its subsidiaries and its associate and joint venture, as well as SMC and certain of its subsidiaries, purchase products and services from one another in the normal course of business.

-On August 6, 2019, the Board of Directors of the Company approved the Policy on Related Party Transactions of the Company that requires that all related party transactions of the Company be conducted on an arm's length basis and under fair terms in order that no shareholder or stakeholder will be unduly disadvantaged and there will be no prejudice to the interest of the stakeholders of the Company.
+On August 6, 2019, the Board of Directors of the Company approved the Policy on Related Party Transactions of the Company that requires that all related party transactions of the Company be conducted on an arm's length basis and under fair terms so that no shareholder or stakeholder will be unduly disadvantaged and there will be no prejudice to the interest of the Company's stakeholders.
 Under the terms of this policy, board approval is required for related party transactions with the same related party, either individually or in aggregate over a 12-month period from the first transaction, amounting to at least 10% of the Company's total consolidated assets based on its latest audited financial statements.

-On November 5, 2019, upon the recommendation of the Related Party Transaction Committee of the Board of Directors and pursuant to the Policy on Related Party Transactions of the Company, the Board of Directors approved the relevant qualified transactions between the Company and its subsidiary PSTPL in 2019 and the proposed transactions between them for 2020.
+On November 5, 2019, upon the recommendation of the Related Party Transaction Committee of the Board of Directors and pursuant to the Company's Policy on Related Party Transactions, the Board of Directors approved the relevant qualified transactions between the Company and its subsidiary PSTPL in 2019 and the proposed transactions between them for 2020.